openshift/lightspeed-service/CONTRIBUTING.md

 # run all tests
 make test

-# code formatting (run this as a pre-commit step for your code changes)
+# code formatting
+# (this is also run automatically as part of pre-commit hook)
 make format

-# code style and docstring style (run this as a pre-commit step for your
+# code style and docstring style
-# code changes)
+# (this is also run automatically as part of pre-commit hook)
 make verify

 ```

 Happy hacking!

+### Pre-commit hook settings

+It is possible to run formatters and linters automatically for all commits.
+You just need
+to copy file `hooks/pre-commit` into subdirectory `.git/hooks/`.
+It must be done manually
+because the copied file is an executable script (so from GIT point of view it is unsafe
+to enable it automatically).

 ### Code coverage measurement

 During testing, code coverage is measured.
 If the coverage is below defined threshold (see `pyproject.toml` settings for actual value), tests will fail.
 We measured and checked code coverage in order to be able to develop software with high quality.

 ## Updating Dependencies